yugabyte/yugabyte-db/README.md

 Source code in this repository is variously licensed under the Apache License 2.0 and the Polyform Free Trial License 1.0.0.
 A copy of each license can be found in the [licenses](licenses) directory.

 The build produces two sets of binaries:
-* The entire database with all its features are licensed under the Apache License 2.0
+* The entire database with all its features (including the enterprise ones) are licensed under the Apache License 2.0
 * The  binaries that contain `-managed` in the artifact and help run a managed service are licensed under the Polyform Free Trial License 1.0.0.

 > By default, the build options generate only the Apache License 2.0 binaries.